CLASSIFICATION NO. 486

 Duties may include but are not limited to the following:

-- Conducts regular security and sanitary checks of facility living and sleeping areas; conducts safety inspections of facility grounds, work sites, equipment and other facility and program property; checks offenders daily work details; records security checks and other relevant observations; answers telephones, takes messages and maintains front office security and center log book.
+- Conducts regular security and sanitary checks of facility living and sleeping areas; conducts safety inspections of facility grounds, equipment and other facility and program property; checks offenders daily work details; records security checks and other relevant observations; answers telephones, takes messages and maintains front office security and center log book.

 REQUIRED KNOWLEDGE AND SKILLS